Movax12/ca65hl/manual.md

     endswitch

-If the macro setSwitchStatementDataSeg is used first, the data table will be placed in the defined segment and will allow the macro to not have to include a JMP command to skip the data tables.
-Example:
+If the macro `setSwitchStatementDataSeg` is used first, the data table will be placed in the defined segment and will allow the macro to not have to include a JMP command to skip the data tables generated by `endswitch` Example:

     setSwitchStatementDataSeg "RODATA"
     switch a

         case #0
             ; case 0 code
             ; ...
             break

         case #1
             ; case 1 code
             ; ...
             break

         case #2
             ; case 2 code
             ; ...
             break

         case #3
             ; case 3 code
             ; ...
             break